The Mysterious Affair of Judith Potts: Robert Thorogood and the Marlow Murders

 The real case

 Although the book draws on classic true crime elements and police procedures, The Mysterious Affair of Judith Potts is a work of pure fiction.
 The characters, victims, and specific events in Marlow are conceived by Robert Thorogood.
 The author is known for creating atmospheric mysteries in the 'cosy mystery' style, where the focus is on deduction and character relationships rather than explicit violence.
-While the geographical locations such as Marlow in Buckinghamshire exist in reality, the criminal acts are not based on specific historical cases from the area.
+While the geographical locations like Marlow in Buckinghamshire exist in reality, the criminal actions are not based on specific historical cases from the area.
 However, the series has gained such popularity that it has inspired a TV adaptation, which often leads to renewed interest in the fictional cases in the books.